ampletorque/vagrant-setup/NOTES.md

     - Shipment in count
     - Shipment out count

+- Delay report: for a given time period, show:
+    - Orders which were shipped
+        - late
+        - on time
+    - "Most late" orders

-- Delay report: for each project with open orders, show:
+- Current delay dashboard: for each project with open orders, show:
     - # of orders that are open
     - # of orders that are currently late
     - Earliest open delivery date
     - Age of latest project update
-    XXX This doesn't really make it possible to retroactively explore project delays.

 **User Reports**